anderson-aristotle/js-object-modeling/README.md

 - Is it a plasma/LCD/LED TV?
 - What's the resolution?
 - How much power does it consume?

-How could we model this in JavaScript?
-Together, we'll write out a JavaScript object that represents all of the features and behaviors of a TV listed above.

 ### Lab: Modeling in JavaScript